+PE-110TT 1 Credit

-PE-110TT Spinning
+Spinning

 This course will introduce students to indoor cycling on a stationary bicycle.
 Students will learn how to cycle correctly and train indoors.
 Students will learn different hand positions and how to ride at different resistance and varying speeds.
 Students will have the opportunity to ride several different formats throughout the semester.
 This course fulfills a physical education requirement for the A.A. and A.S. degrees and may be repeated for a total of four credits.

-Activity: 2 hours per week
+PE-110U

-PE-110U 1 Credit Water Aerobics
+Water Aerobics